devops-works/binenv/DISTRIBUTIONS.md

 - [sloop](https://github.com/salesforce/sloop/): Kubernetes History Visualization
 - [slowql-digest](https://github.com/devops-works/slowql/): A package to parse slow query logs in Go, with associated tooling  (digester, replayer...), and compatible with multiple databases (MySQL, MariaDB, PerconaDB...).
 - [slowql-replayer](https://github.com/devops-works/slowql/): A package to parse slow query logs in Go, with associated tooling  (digester, replayer...), and compatible with multiple databases (MySQL, MariaDB, PerconaDB...).
+- [snowcat](https://github.com/praetorian-inc/snowcat): a tool to audit the istio service mesh
 - [sonobuoy](https://github.com/vmware-tanzu/): Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests and other plugins in an accessible and non-destructive manner.
 - [sops](https://github.com/mozilla/sops/): Simple and flexible tool for managing secrets
 - [sshproxy](https://github.com/cea-hpc/sshproxy/): Proxy SSH connections on a gateway